awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 1. Choose **OK**\.

 You can mount the file shares with a simple command with the IP address for the file interface\.
-For more information, see [Getting the IP Address for the File Share of a Bucket on a Snowball Edge device](#fileinterface-ipaddress)\.
+For more information, see [Getting the IP address for the file share of a bucket on a Snowball Edge device](#fileinterface-ipaddress)\.
 You can now mount the file shares on the AWS Snowball Edge device to an unused drive on your Windows server as in the following example\.

 ```
 mount -o nolock IP Address:/BucketName DriveLetter: